Part One: The Teaching

 What this book is not

-This is not a religious text.
-You do not need to believe in Krishna to eat prasadam.
-You do not need to convert to Judaism to observe a Shabbat meal.
-You do not need to become Buddhist to practise oryoki.
-The practices work regardless of belief.
-The body does not require theology to respond to good food eaten well.
+You don't need to believe in Krishna to eat prasadam.
+You don't need to convert to Judaism to observe a Shabbat meal.
+The body's autonomic response to ritual, community, and silence does not require theology to activate.

-This is not a historical curiosity.
-The traditions here are living.
-People are eating these foods today, in monasteries and temples and homes around the world.
+These traditions are living and physiologically active.
+People are eating these foods today, in monasteries and temples and homes around the world, and the somatic effects are present.
+The practice preserves the practitioners.
 You are not studying the past.
-You are joining a stream that continues.
+You are joining a practice that has never stopped.

-This is not complete.
-No encyclopedia is.
-Traditions have been simplified.
-Recipes have been adapted.
-Nuances have been lost in translation.
-This book is a beginning, not an end.
+No encyclopedia is complete.
+Traditions have been simplified, somatic nuances have been lost in translation, and embodied knowledge cannot be fully transmitted through text.
 If a tradition calls to you, go deeper.
 Find teachers.
 Join communities.
 Learn the practices that cannot be written down.

 The living document

 This encyclopedia exists as a website, not only as a printed book.
 Websites change.
 New recipes will appear.
-Tradition chapters will deepen.
+Tradition chapters will deepen as communities contribute their living somatic wisdom.
 Research will update.
 If you return in a year, you will find more than you found today.

-This is intentional.
-The traditions themselves are living — they evolve, adapt, respond to new circumstances while maintaining essential form.
-This encyclopedia follows their example.
-It is not a monument but a garden.
-Things grow here.
+That mutability is intentional.
+Traditions thrive through transformation.
+The traditions themselves are living: they evolve, adapt, and respond to new circumstances while maintaining essential form.
+This encyclopedia follows their example — not a monument but a growing body of practice.

 Begin

 You have read the introduction.
 You understand the structure.
-You know where to enter.
+The nervous system already knows where to enter — follow the pull toward what the body recognises.

 Choose a tradition that calls to you.
 Choose a recipe that seems possible.
-Choose a time when you can cook without rushing.
-Choose to eat in silence, or with people you love, or alone with attention.
+Choose a time when the day isn't running through you.
+Choose to eat in silence, or with people you love, or alone with full attention on what the body is actually doing.

 Light the stove.
 Wash the vegetables.
 Let the water come to boil.

 The monks are with you.
-The mystics are with you.
+The masters and mystics are with you.
 Three thousand years of practitioners are with you.
-You are not cooking alone.
-You are joining a lineage that stretches back to the first human who understood that how we eat shapes who we become.
+You are joining a lineage that stretches back to the first human who understood that how you eat shapes who you become.

 The table is set.
 The food is waiting.
 You are welcome here.